• Skip to primary navigation

 Computer Programming 11

-In Computer Programming 11, students will be learning the basics of computer programming in Python and the fundamentals of computation, as well as getting the opportunity to implement their own Python functions.
-There are also modules covering career opportunities in the software development field, as well as ethical and legal considerations of programming.
-The course concludes with a final project component, in which students will have the opportunity to showcase their new skills by creating their own functional computer program.
+In Computer Programming 11, students will learn the basics of computer programming in Python and the fundamentals of computation and get the opportunity to implement their own Python functions.
+The course concludes with a final project component where students showcase their new skills.

 Engineering 11

 Engineering 11 is a course designed to challenge students to solve real-life engineering problems.
 The course overviews the engineering process and history and tools of engineering.
-It also includes the tie-ins of math and physics in engineering as well as engineering techniques.
+It also includes the tie-ins of math and physics in engineering and engineering techniques.
 Engineering – solving the world’s problems one at a time!

 Required Prerequisites: None